OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ### 2.5 Launch the notebook

 Before running the notebook, you can optionally set the parameter ```NUM_DEFAULT_WORKERS``` to control the degree of parallelization used in transformations.
 Setting this to 0 will use all of the available CPU cores, and happens to be the best option in terms of speed.
-The transformation ```VitisBuild``` is the most time consuming one which approximately 7 hrs to execute when ```NUM_DEFAULT_WORKERS=1```, and 5 hrs when ```NUM_DEFAULT_WORKERS=0```.
+The transformation ```VitisBuild``` is the most time consuming one which takes approximately 7 hrs to run when ```NUM_DEFAULT_WORKERS=1```, and 5 hrs when ```NUM_DEFAULT_WORKERS=0```.
 After setting this paramter, enter the following command to run docker and launch the jupyter notebook in a web browser.
 If this is your first time running, this could take a few minutes to complete because several packages required for the docker image will be downloaded and installed during the image creation process.

 ```bash
 finn$ ./run-docker notebook